r6915ee/codenames-and-such/src/scripting/states.md

 ```

 Do note, however, that **this is not equivalent to a state redirect, nor is
-it possible to do using the configuration**.
+that possible to do using the configuration**.
 Instead, you may want to do the
 following in a [gameplay script](./gameplay.md):

 ```haxe